zedix/zedix/README.md

 Libraries:
 - [Zedix UI](https://github.com/zedix/zedix-ui) — UI library of lit-based web components
 - [Prose Editor](https://github.com/zedix/prose-editor-element) — Web component wrapping TipTap 2

+> I like to create applications using framework/tools that only augment/enhance the web platform (not replace it or change it), with markup-first, small bundles and less UI-rendering JavaScript code.